Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 The time-for-change model is a linear regression model that leverages the afromentioned incumbent advantage among other variables to predict an incumbent party candidate's two-party popular vote share.

 The first component of this model is the election-year second-quarter GDP.
-In my second blog (link on words), I established how this fundamental variable is the most predictive economic measure relative to all others; thus, its inclusion in the time-for-change models is justified.
+In [my second blog](Second_Blog_Economy.md), I established how this fundamental variable is the most predictive economic measure relative to all others; thus, its inclusion in the time-for-change models is justified.

 The second component is the incumbent president's net approval rating in the latest Gallup poll.
 This holds the incumbent party candidate's popular vote share relative to the current serving president's job approval ratings, given voters view elections as a referendum on parties currently holding power (source?).